troyready/opsicle/README.markdown

 opsicle deploy production

 ```
-You may also use `-m or --monitor` to open the Opsicle Stack Monitor, or
+You may also use `-b or --browser` to open the OpsWorks deployments screen for that app when deploying,
-`-b or --browser` to open the OpsWorks deployments screen for that app when deploying.
+or `-n or --no-monitor` to ignore both monitoring options

 ### SSH
 ```bash